WalterLaw2025/WalterLaw2025.github.io/README.md

      * [Link text](https://www.okomehouse.com/) - A restuarant that has quickly become a frequent lunch spot.
 The food is always fresh and for a good price. *I am currently trying to make my way through each item on the menu.*
      * [Link text](https://www.yelp.com/biz/kumbala-bar-and-grill-raleigh) - A place that most would pass up but definitely has good food.
 The beans are the best I have had tasted in the area and they have other good selections too.

 ## Guessing Game
+## This is a diagram of the flow of a guessing game.

 ```mermaid
 ---